Logan Thompson: Washington Capitals (2024–present)

 Following the end of the season, Thompson requested a trade from Vegas; the team's general manager, Kelly McCrimmon, had made it clear that Hill would be the starter going forward and Thompson felt he could do the same elsewhere.
 Subsequently, on June 29, the Golden Knights traded Thompson during the 2024 NHL entry draft to the Washington Capitals in exchange for two third-round picks.
 Thompson began the season sharing goaltending duties with Charlie Lindgren.
 On January 27, 2025, Thompson agreed to a six-year contract extension with the Capitals worth $35.1 million.
 Up to that point, Thompson had recorded exceptional numbers for the Capitals, boasting a 22–2–3 record, a 2.09 goals-against average, and a .925 save percentage, including two shutouts.
 Although he cooled slightly as the season went on, he would eventually backstop the Capitals to the best record in the Eastern Conference standings that season, one year removed from the team having qualified for the playoffs via a tiebreaker.

 International play

 Thompson was named to the Canadian national team for the 2022 IIHF World Championship.
 After entering the tournament as Canada's starting goaltender and appearing in four games, Thompson suffered an injury and ceded starting duties to Chris Driedger.
 Thompson ultimately won a silver medal, as Canada lost the tournament finals to Finland in overtime.

+On December 31, 2025, he was named to Canada's roster to compete at the 2026 Winter Olympics.
+Thompson started one game during the group stage, stopping 24 of 25 shots in a 5–1 win over Switzerland.